jingtechy/performanceTestingGatling/README.md

-# performanceTestingGatling
-Performance Testing using Scala with Gatling framework and Apache Kafka.
+# Performance Testing using Scala with Gatling Framework

+Here are the scripts to run the tests:
+- `gradlew gatlingRun`

+- `gradlew gatlingRun-com.src.test.scala.simulations.CatFactsSimulation`